sgregnt/sgregnt.github.io/_pages/cv.md

 Honors & Awards
 ======
 * 2018 Invited to participate in [Oberwolfach Seminar: Mathematics of Deep Learning](https://www.mfo.de/occasion/1842b).
 The Institute will cover the expenses for accommodation and meals. and reimburse travel expenses.
-* 2018 ICML have been selected for a travel award covering travel and acommodation expenses.
+* 2018 ICML conference, I have been selected for a travel award covering travel and acommodation expenses.
 * 2017 SAS institute prize for patent initiative 2017.
 * 2015-2017: McCormick Fellowship.
 * 2004-2008: Technion President Excellence Award.
 Received 2 times.